-Q. Tell us about Oscar & Jemima’s?
+Shruti: Tell us about Oscar & Jemima’s?

-Q. It’s a great concept but how is it different from a food blog?
+Shruti: It’s a great concept but how is it different from a food blog?

-Q. Are all the recipes created exclusively at Oscar& Jemima’s or you use the classic ones as well?
+Shruti: Are all the recipes created exclusively at Oscar& Jemima’s or you use the classic ones as well?

 Georgie: We make, test and write all the recipes and take inspiration and knowledge from our love and years of cooking for our families and ourselves.
 We have also honed our skills and learnt some of the very important classic basics of cookery through our Diploma course at ICCA.

-Q. What inspired you to come up with an idea like this?
+Shruti: What inspired you to come up with an idea like this?

-Georgie: Being a working mum, and even before I was a mum working long hours and then getting home and having to think about dinners was always a pain for me.
+Georgie: Being a working mum, and even before I was a mum, working long hours and then getting home and having to think about dinners was always a pain for me.
 Even though I love cooking I didn’t always have the time and energy to find the inspiration every night.
 Imagining I’m not the only person who feels like that, I wanted to help inspire people and take that stress away from their day.
-One of our first customers commented on what a relief it was not having to think about dinners, trawl recipe books, websites and magazines for ideas, and loved that someone else was writing her shopping list, so based on that I think we are succeeding to fill a much-needed gap.
+One of our first customers commented what a relief it was not having to think about dinners, trawl recipe books, websites and magazines for ideas, and loved that someone else was writing her shopping list, so based on that I think we are succeeding to fill a much-needed gap.

-Q. Karl, you told us that you always wanted to do something in the food industry but what’s Georgie’s story like, and how did this partnership happen?
+Shruti: Karl, you told us that you always wanted to do something in the food industry but what’s Georgie’s story like, and how did this partnership happen?

 After quitting my job and taking the plunge, I researched the best courses to help fill some technical gaps and found ICCA to be the best school to attend in the region for what I needed.
 The option of attending weekends or weekday mornings was great too.
-Two months into the course I met Karl and sharing a similar passion I arrived at school each day with new ideas of how we could work together in the food industry.
+Two months into the course I met Karl and sharing a similar passion, I started coming to school each day with new ideas of how we could work together in the food industry.
 I was sure he was the person to work with and that this was the right time to start and so it was.

-Q. How was your experience in ICCA?
+Shruti: How was your experience in ICCA?

-Q. Why didn’t you both pursue the professional program?
+Shruti: Why didn’t you both pursue the professional program?

-Georgie: Neither of us had the desire to work in a professional hotel restaurant kitchen nor were we able to give the commitment of 6 long days a week, both having young children.
+Georgie: Neither of us had the desire to work in a professional kitchen nor were we able to give the commitment of 6 long days a week, both having young children.
 We felt the course we chose was right for what we needed to achieve from it.
 Besides, one of my goals when signing up for the course was to meet someone like me with the dream of working in the food industry.
 Besides we are both too old to be on our feet that many hours a day, 6 days a week.

 Q. Forgot to ask about Oscar and Jemima.
 Are they fond of food?

-Jemima is younger than Oscar, so she is still exploring what she likes and doesn’t like, blueberry pancakes seem to be a favourite.
+Jemima is younger than Oscar, so she is still exploring what she likes and doesn’t like.
+As of now, blueberry pancakes seem to be a favourite.
 I do think if children are brought up in a house where one or both of the parents cook they will have an interest in food and what they eat.
 I found Oscar experimenting the other day making himself dough for a pizza and then photographing it so I would say he has a healthy interest in food and is paying attention to what I am doing.